alvarnydev/tunehunter.app/README.md

-# rekordstore.com
+# tunehunter.app

-rekordstore.com helps youfind the best place to buy (digital) music, comparing prices, quality and artist payout across different sites.
+tunehunter.app can help you find the best place to buy music in digital form.
+The app compares prices, quality and artist payout across different sites.

 ## Stack